IBM/charts/GUIDELINES.md

 ## IBM Helm chart best practices

-Similar to the Helm CLI linter, IBM has created a linter specifically for IBM Cloud Pak certification.
+Similar to the Helm CLI linter, IBM has created a linter specifically for community helm charts.
 There are three levels of messages produced by the linter:

 `Information`: Style or cosmetic recommendations; not required for certification.